Ryan-Page-2024/Emotional-Country/Data/README.md

 The featured dataset includes the following core tabs:

 ## 1. Themes:
-This analysis categorizes themes and definitions, focusing on Emotions, Morals, and mind.
+This analysis categorizes themes and definitions, focusing on Emotions, Morals, and Mind.
 <br> The theme Law and Justice is not present in the playlist.

 ## 2. Featured Songs: